hxlcel/dots/README.md

 ## Neovim
 - Neovim configuration based on lazy.nvim.
-- Relies on system-wide LSPs.
+- Relies on system-wide LSPs & formatters.

+## Multihost
+- All of my NixOS systems are managed via the one set of dotfiles and nix flakes.